Understanding the Risks of Distracted Driving

 Lawmakers realize the dangers as well.
 Fla.
 Stat. §316.305 prohibits drivers from operating a motor vehicle while entering information into a wireless communications device or reading information on a device for texting or sending emails or other messages.
 If a driver is found guilty of violating this statute, that violation can be used to help hold the driver accountable in a civil case.

 If it is possible that a driver’s distractions played a role in causing a collision, it is a good idea to talk to an experienced Tallahassee car accident lawyer as soon as possible.
 A knowledgeable attorney could investigate to seek evidence of causation and show why that driver should be required to pay compensation for pain and suffering, medical expenses, future needs, and other effects of the accident.
-For a free, no-obligation consultation with a dedicated accident attorney at Searcy Denney, contact us now.
+For a free, no-obligation consultation with a dedicated distracted driving accident attorney at Searcy Denney, contact us now.